-Um, duh?
 Are we seriously talking about this?

 Implicit bias is a reality in America.
 Just for example, did you read that the Supreme Court heard arguments on Wednesday in the case of Duane Buck, a convicted murderer who was sentenced to death after the jury heard “expert” testimony that his race makes him more likely to commit violent crimes in the future.
 Did I mention Buck is black?

-Are you kidding me?
 If we live in a society so permeated by racism, why would we assume the police are immune to it?
 Why wouldn’t we make note of a pattern of discrimination against blacks by the police when…

 - “A black driver is about 31 percent more likely to be pulled over than a white driver, or about 23 percent more likely than a Hispanic driver” (Washington Post)?